xueyuanying/tronlink-doc/docs/plugin-wallet/active-requests/connect-website.en.md

 # Connect Website

+<span class="deprecated">DEPRECATED</span>

-**DEPRECATED** The methods in this section are deprecated and are expected to be removed in a few releases.
+The methods in this section are deprecated and are expected to be removed in a few releases.
 The TRON community is discussing new specifications, you can go to [TRON-TIP](https://github.com/tronprotocol/tips/issues/463) to participate in the discussion.

 **Connect Website**